Skip to content

 1886

-Five Generations of the Mærsk family
+Five generations of the Mærsk family

 Based on more than 20 years of experience as a captain on sailing ships, Peter Mærsk Møller acquired the small steamer ‘Laura’ and took the family company from sail to steam.